Frequently Asked Questions

 What are the qualifications to become a foster or adoptive parent?

-- At least one person in your home must be able to read, write and speak English, or be able to communicate effectively with both the child and the agency that placed the child in your home.
+At least one foster caregiver or applicant in the home shall be able to read, write, and speak in English or be able to effectively communicate with any child placed in their home and with the recommending agency

 Can you be a foster parent if you work outside the home?